rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

      [OnMetal Cloud Server
      flavors](https://developer.rackspace.com/docs/cloud-servers/v2/general-api-info/flavors/#onmetal-cloud-server-flavors).

-11. Assign a public Secure Shell (SSH) key to the server by either selecting an existing key or adding a new one.
+11. If you're working with a Linux server, assign a public Secure Shell (SSH) key to the Linux server by either selecting an existing key or adding a new one.

-     **Note**: You *must* create OnMetal servers by using an SSH key pair.
+     **Note**: You *must* create OnMetal Linux servers by using an SSH key pair.
 For information about generating public and private key pairs, see [Manage SSH Key Pairs for Cloud Servers with python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

-     To assign an existing public key, select the key name for an existing public key in the **SSH Key** list.
+     To assign an existing public key to a Linux server, select the key name for an existing public key in the **SSH Key** list.
 You can also add a new public key by using the following steps:

       1. Click **Manage SSH Keys > Add Public Key**.
       2. Enter a **Key Name**.